PHOENIXcenter/REAL-XType/README.md

    code/bash cmd.bat
    ```

+### 3. Expected output
+In the generated "data\benchmark" folder, you are expected to see all saved models with different hyperparameters, their best models and two images showing the benchmarking results.
+In the generated "data\application" folder, you are expected to see survival curves on all test datasets.

 ## Contact
 For questions, issues, or suggestions, please open an issue on the GitHub repository or contact the maintainers directly: